Board of Directors

 Biola is currently at the American Postal Workers Union doing social media and communications.
 Biola was previously the Statewide Coordinator of New York Students Rising, a statewide network of students dedicated to defending public higher education in New York State.
 A graduate of Brooklyn College with a degree in Political Science, she got involved in Participatory Budgeting in New York City during its first cycle in September 2011, as an intern for Council Member Brad Lander in the 39th Council District.

-Joey Lake – Vallejo, California
+Joey Lake – Vallejo, CA

 Joey is a Senior HR Business Partner for medical technologies at ZEISS in Dublin, CA. He chaired the PB Vallejo Steering Committee in its initial years representing Better Vallejo, a civil and civic non-profit.
 As chair, Joey helped design the PB process, spoke on behalf of the Steering Committee to the media, guided the idea generating assemblies, facilitated two budget delegate committees, and staffed expos and voting locations throughout the city.
 He has acted as an ambassador for PB at conferences, in the Bay Area, and elsewhere.
 Joey chairs the personnel committee for PBP, having served as a Sr. HR Business Partner for over 15 years for both public and private companies within urban and environmental planning, architecture and engineering, and medical technology industries.
 Joey is a certified Senior Human Resources Professional (SPHR) and has a Bachelor’s degree from Loyola University New Orleans and an MBA from San Francisco State University.

-Joe Moore – Chicago
+Joe Moore – Chicago, IL

 Alderman Joe Moore is a member of Chicago City Council.
 Since 1991 he has represented the city’s 49th Ward, which includes the Rogers Park neighborhood.
 He has been named the “Most Valuable Local Official” in the country by The Nation magazine, in recognition for his successful sponsorship of a resolution against the war in Iraq, measures requiring living wages for employees of big box retail stores, and environmental restrictions on Chicago’s coal-fired power plants.
 Starting in 2009, he launched the first participatory budgeting process in the US, inviting residents of his ward to directly decide how to spend his $1.3 million discretionary budget.

-Christopher Wilson – Deerfield, Massachusetts
+Christopher Wilson – Deerfield, MA

 Christopher is Head of School at The Bement School, a K-9 day and boarding school in Deerfield.
 He believes that participatory budgeting can foster parental and student engagement, while helping parents and students advance their education and skills.
 He was previously head of Esperanza Academy, an independent, tuition-free middle school for underserved girls in Lawrence, Massachusetts.
 In an effort to increase parental school involvement (typically low among the school’s almost 90% Latino population), he created a parents’ Participatory Budgeting Committee to identify and select educational opportunities for Academy parents.
 Christopher also worked as the principal of Saint Ignatius Loyola Academy in Baltimore, Maryland, a tuition-free middle school for low-income boys.
 While at Saint Ignatius, he was named one of Baltimore’s most effective urban educators by researchers at Baltimore’s Loyola University.
 Christopher is a graduate of the University of Maryland Honors Program and Stanford University.

-Nikita Airen – New York
+Nikita Airen – New York, NY

 Nikita is the Head of the Operations & Technology Risk Management (OTRM) Business Office at Citi.
 Her responsibilities include planning, budgeting, executing, tracking and reporting Key initiatives across the organization.
 Her team is responsible for establishing best practices and ensuring compliance with relevant standards and policies, along with driving the communications and Voice of the Employee strategies across the function.
 Nikita joined Citi in June 2000 as an Associate in the Business Training Program.
 Since then, she has held various positions helping implement global strategic initiatives for the company.
 Nikita is a graduate of SUNY Stony Brook with a Bachelor of Science in Computer Information Systems and is a certified Project Manager (PMP).
 She’s an active volunteer for several internal organizations at Citi and the New York Women’s Bond Club.